 - Turn the RANGE and ZERO screws clockwise 20 times.
 Next, turn the screws 10 times in the counter clockwise direction to adjust the potentiometer between the maximum and minimum resistance.
 This step is performed to set the mid resistance point at 50%.

 - Apply the LRV 0% on the high side of the transmitter, and low vented side.
 This helps diminish the differential pressure across the DP cell of the transmitter.

 - Adjust the ZERO screw on the transmitter by observing the 4mA indication in the current meter.
 This is the LRV output of your transmitter.
 At times, this value may not be 4 mA, but you should get a value closer to that.

 - Next, apply pressure on the high side of the transmitter to increase the value to the 100% higher value (URV) of the calibration range.

 - Adjust the RANGE Screw by observing the meter’s current indication, which should show 20 mA, which is the 100% URV output of the transmitter.

 - In ideal situation, 100% of the transmitters input should correspond to the set standard readings of transmitters 100% output (4-20 mA).
 Accurately calibrated pressure is the one, where the values of input equals to the output for all values between 0-100percent.

-The procedure is complete if you find that input and output values are same as expected.
+The pressure transmitter calibration is complete if you find that input and output values are same as expected.
 If you are not satisfied with the results, you should continue fine tuning the calibration process, until acceptable levels of accuracy is achieved.